Homemade Pizza School

 The Very Best Meats for Homemade Pizza

 Pizza is America’s favorite food.
 There’s no question about that.
-We have pizza parties, pizza nights, and pizza dates.
+We have pizza farms, pizza parties, pizza nights, and pizza dates.
 It’s one of those perfect foods.
 It’s simple; cheese, dough, sauce, and toppings.
 And of course, Americans have their choice of the best meats for homemade pizza.

 pepperoni best meats for homemade pizza